FarnooshGhadiri/Cloth_category_classifier/README.md

 ### Training the models

 The script used to train a model is `attr_classification.py`.
-Here is the main script we used to train our best model:
+Here is the script we used to train our *best* model:

 ```
 python attr_classification.py \